ethandacat/bot-beta/README.md

 **FAIL SAFE:** Thanks to [ethandacat](https://github.com/ethandacat) for this idea in the first place; This feature basically allows the code to run itself again if it runs into an error.
 <br><br>

 **REPLYING:** The bot "replies" to your post.
 If the bot replies to no user, then it is replying to the message directly above it.
 Otherwise, there will be a "reply" dialog on the top of the message that shows who the bot is replying to.
 It works in both chat and topics!
+Note: the chat reply function may not work sometimes.
+This would not affect or crash the bot, though.

 ## Anticipated Features:
 The following features may or may not come out in the future.
 Stay tuned!